 Following discussion between the CES and the Department for Education, DfE, The Nottingham Diocese determined a model approved by the DfE that meets those pre-conditions and made it possible for Catholic schools to convert to Academy status.

 The model involves a family of schools forming a 'multi-academy trust' under a diocesan wide Shared Company.
 The essential principles of the model are that no schools are left behind, it involves no external business sponsorship and there will be no change to the distinctive nature of any of the schools in the Trust.

-See the Key Information page (external link) on the St Thomas Aquinas Multi-Academy Trust website for information about our Trustees.
+See the Committee Membership page (external link) on the St Thomas Aquinas Multi-Academy Trust website for information about our Trustees.